This tutorial contains a small dual-axis sample data set and a step-by-step

 Next, select the Track Beads tab again.
 In order to keep the result from being so good this time, turn off Refine center with Sobel filter.

 Press Compute Alignment.
-This time the residual error is quite a bit bigger.
+This time the

 The Tiltalign program also creates two model files that provide useful information about the fiducial model.
 The first (BBa.3dmod) displays a 3-D model of the fiducials based on their solved positions.
 Fiducials that are present on the two surfaces are assigned 2 different colors; pink spheres on one side and green spheres on the other.
-Examine this model by hitting the View 3D Model button on the bottom of the Fine Alignment box:
+Examine this model by pressing the View 3D Model button on the bottom of the Fine Alignment box:

 You should see a nice distribution of pink and green spheres across the field of view.
 Rotate the model to view edge-on by holding down the number 8 key on the keypad.
 You will see the separation of the two surfaces with this view.
 Avoid using models that have a cluster of fiducials in any one particular region because this will skew the alignment.
 Close the 3dmodv window.